WC54 Truck, 3/4 ton, 4x4 Ambulance Dodge

 The WC-54 Truck, 3/4 ton, 4x4 Ambulance Dodge (G502) had a crew of 2 and a capacity of 4 casualties on litters or 6 casualties seated.
 Its payload was 1,800 pounds.
 The 4x4 vehicle rode on 8-ply tires on 16 inch wheels.
 The engine was the Dodge T214, in common with the other G502 3/4 ton Dodge trucks.
 With a net weight of 5,920 pounds and a gross weight of 7,720 pounds, the truck's maximum speed was 54 miles per hour.

 Logistics officers complained about the high cubeage of this vehicle.
-As a result, in 1944 the WC54 was cancelled and replaced with the WC64 KD with a box back made of flat panels that could be quickly disassembled (KD = "knock down").
-These trucks were superceded in the 1950s by the Dodge M-43 ambulance of the M-37 3/4 ton truck series, after the Korean War.
+As a result, in 1944 the WC54 was cancelled and replaced with the WC64 KD with a box rear section made of flat panels that could be quickly disassembled (KD = "knock down") then reassembled at the delivery point.
+These trucks were superseded in the 1950s by the Dodge M-43 ambulance of the M-37 3/4 ton truck series, after the Korean War.

 WC-54 3/4 ton Ambulance Photo Gallery